Welcome to the Lovely World of Needlework!

 Retors du Nord from Sajou is a relatively new item at Purl Soho.
 It's a 4 stranded cotton floss that comes in 96 glorious colors which you can buy individually or as an entire set (wouldn't that make the BEST holiday gift!?)
 It has a matte finish and comes on the most delightful little cards which keep it tidy and ready to use!

-We also have Valdani Embroidery Thread which is a Pearl cotton from Romania.
+We also have Pearl Cotton.
 Pearl cotton (which is also spelled Perlé cotton) is a twisted two ply cotton with a lovely shine.
 It comes in four sizes; 3, 5, 8, and 12.
 Twelve is the thinnest and 3 is the thickest.
-We carry size 12 because we love the thin, delicate lines it produces.
-Since it's already 2-ply you don't have to separate it.
+We carry size 8.

 For a nice alternative to cotton we also carry 100% linen thread from Londonderry which does not need to be separated and would work well for delicate embroidery or super precise cross-stitch.
 It comes in 24 pretty colors with a matte finish in size 50/3; 50 refers to the thickness of the thread (50 is mid-weight, higher numbers are thinner and lower numbers are thicker), and 3 refers to the amount of plies it is made with.